Skip to content

 Updating Objects

-There are two ways to update objects:
+There are two ways to update a single object.

 device = nb.dcim.devices.get(1)